luk036/rat-trig-cpp/README.md

 # 📐 rat-trig-cpp

-A C++ implementation of the Rational Trigonometry library.
+A Modern C++ implementation of the Rational Trigonometry library.

 ## ✨ Features